-The Fall 2018 semester launches the third year of the expansion of BCC's Accelerated Study in Associate Programs (ASAP).
-This widely acclaimed initiative provides one-on-one advisement, counseling, free MetroCards, book vouchers and other services proven to significantly reduce the time it takes most students to graduate.
-Many transfer students can take advantage of ASAP as well.
-Please contact the ASAP office for additional information on eligibility.
-By the end of this academic year, one-half of BCC's full-time students will be part of ASAP and the entire campus will benefit from its impact on student services.
+This is also the first semester since the completion of our three-year expansion of Accelerated Study in Associate Programs (ASAP).
+ASAP quickly gained acclaim for significantly reducing the time it takes most students to graduate by providing one-on-one advisement, counseling, free MetroCards, book vouchers and other services.
+One-half of BCC's full-time students are now part of ASAP and the entire campus is benefitting from its impact.